nickc1/nicks_notes/docs/index.md

-# Fermented Notes
+# Nick's Notes

-Notes and videos about fermented foods, sourdough, and cocktails.
+Random notes that aren't about programming or data.

+For programming and data check out [https://nickcortale.com/](https://nickcortale.com/).